Stay organized with collections Save and categorize content based on your preferences.

 A data warehouse is an enterprise system used for the analysis and reporting of structured and semi-structured data from multiple sources, such as point-of-sale transactions, marketing automation, customer relationship management, and more.
 A data warehouse is suited for ad hoc analysis as well custom reporting.
 A data warehouse can store both current and historical data in one place and is designed to give a long-range view of data over time, making it a primary component of business intelligence.

-Companies are increasingly moving away from traditional data warehouses to the cloud, leveraging the cost savings and scalability that managed services can provide.
+Companies are increasingly moving away from traditional data warehouses and migrating to the cloud, leveraging the cost savings and scalability that managed services can provide.

-Here are the primary advantages of data warehousing in the cloud.
+Here are the primary advantages of cloud data warehousing.

 Built for scale

-Cloud data warehouses are elastic, so they can seamlessly scale up or down as your business needs change.
+Cloud data warehouses are elastic, providing nearly limitless storage and capacity.
+You can scale them up or down easily as your business needs change and only pay for what you use.

 Machine learning and AI initiatives